Thirty-year rule: Change to a twenty-year rule

 Under the Constitutional Reform and Governance Act 2010, the UK government started moving towards a twenty-year rule.

 Files from 1983 were released in August 2013 rather than January 2014, as would previously have been the case, and files from 1984 were released in January 2014.

-There will continue to be two releases per year until 2022, when the National Archives will receive the files from 2001 and 2002, having caught up with the transition.
+There were two releases per year until 2022, when the National Archives received the files from 2001 and 2002, having caught up with the transition.

 Australia

 In Australia, the thirty-year rule applied to Commonwealth (federal) government records, except for Cabinet handbooks (closed for fifty years) and raw census records (closed for 99 years).
 Those periods were laid down in the Archives Act 1983.

 In 2009, the Archives Act was amended to reduce the closed period from thirty to twenty years, with Cabinet notebooks reduced from fifty to thirty years.
 Census records remain closed for 99 years to protect the privacy of individuals.

 Cabinet papers for a full year are released on 1 January each year.
 To reduce the withholding period from 30 to 20 years, two years of cabinet papers, and three years of cabinet notebooks, have been released simultaneously from 2011 until 2020, when the new 20-year period will be reached.